Introduction to Azure DevOps project wikis

 Mermaid has become an essential extension to Markdown because it allows diagrams to be included in the documentation.

-It overcomes the previous difficulties in merging documentation that includes diagrams represented as binary files.
+It overcomes the difficulties of merging documentation, including diagrams represented as binary files.